Sunday, March 2, 2025, 10 a.m.-4 p.m.

 1101 Center Ave Mall, Fort Collins, CO 80521

-Most parking on campus is available free of charge on Saturdays, but please check the signage in the lots to confirm.
+Most parking on campus is available free of charge on the weekends, but please check the signage in the lots to confirm.
 For more information, visit the Parking and Transportation Services Website.

 Major funding for the Little Shop of Physics is provided by the Colorado State University College of Natural Sciences.
 Funding for Open House is provided by the Matthew A. McCausland Memorial Fund.